PiotrKaszuba/WaterAsAResourceExtended/refactoring_plan.md

 -> and depletion visuals are based on the grid tile data (current name vs original name)

 Maybe:
-- NEED to profile performance
+- NEED to profile performance - partially done
--> getWaterTile called with surfaceName - in critical loops pass around surfaceName too not to access it ->
+->

 2. Update budget on depletion appearance? - IDK